veanovenario/ios-project-structure/README.md

 • Add Constants.h and GlobalVariables.h
 • Add Utils.h with Dlog (Processor Macros by cocoapods)
 • Add APIHelper.h and models for storing JSON data
+• Add *Realm* and DBHelper.h
 • Add a BaseViewController and initial controllers
-• Create API doc for sample data retrieval (Login API should send os_version and app_version)
 • Add *Google Analytics* for tracking user and screens
 • Add *Crashlytics* and *Fabric* for crash reports and ditribution of builds
-• Add *Realm*
+• Create API doc for sample data retrieval (Login API should send os_version and app_version)